7o9/ogc_school/implementations/metaspatial.rst

 		</ServiceException>
 	</ServiceExceptionReport>

-`Note that differrent software may return different text messages along the ``ServiceException code``. `
+`Note that different software may return different text messages along the ``ServiceException code``. `

 One problem may be that the client cannot display this message in the image display element.
 An HTML client in a browser would simply show the above message as a broken image, something like this: